igor-kupczynski/elasticsearch-workshop-cluster/README.md

 You can also access haproxy stats, just go to http://188.166.17.197:11936/

-# Warning
+# Not production ready!

 This cluster is for workshops/experiments.
-In real world you need to set up https connection to avoid sending passwords in plaintext.
+In real world you need to at least:
+* set up https connection to avoid sending passwords in plaintext
+* separate data nodes from clients from masters

 Ansible Playbooks
 -----------------